tobyqin/docs/docs/k8s/core-concepts.md

 In this page, we will introduce core concepts in k8s.

 **`Kubernetes` is a container orchestration platform.** What does that mean?
-Think about Google, and the incredible scale they need to support and deploy on their systems.
+Think about Google, and the incredible scale they need to support and deploy on their systems, most of their applications are `containerized`, they will need platform to orchestrate (编排) those containers(容器).

 ## Container